Plots

 Building land

-The location choice is crucial for the success of your business.
-A careful analysis of the macro and micro location reduces risks and maximises opportunities.
+The choice of location is crucial for the success of your business.
+A careful analysis of the macro and micro location minimizes risks and maximizes opportunities.

-Check the development plan, the soil condition, and any possible contaminants to avoid unexpected costs.
-Early involvement of experts helps identify potential problems and control renovation costs.
+Check the development plan, the soil condition, and potential contaminations to avoid unexpected costs.
+The early involvement of experts helps identify potential issues and control renovation costs.

-Consider the transport connections, parking facilities, and the future viability of the property.
-A good location can increase customer footfall by 20% and raise rental income by 10%.
+Consider the transport connections, parking facilities, and the future security of the property.
+A good location can increase customer frequency by 20% and boost rental income by 10%.

 Are you looking to buy a plot?
-Choosing the right location for commercial land is a crucial decision that significantly affects the long-term success of your business.
-It involves much more than just the price per square metre.
-Location impacts the customer footfall, employee satisfaction, and logistical possibilities.
-A poor choice of location can lead to substantial financial losses.
+Choosing the right location for a commercial property is a fundamental decision that significantly influences the long-term success of your business.
+It's about much more than just the price per square metre.
+The location affects customer footfall, employee satisfaction, and logistical capabilities.
+Choosing the wrong location can lead to substantial financial losses.
 Therefore, a careful analysis and consideration of all relevant factors are essential.

 This article serves as a comprehensive guide to help you understand the key aspects of location selection and make informed decisions.
-We show you what to focus on in a location analysis, which cost factors are relevant, and how to minimise risks.
+We show you what to look for in a location analysis, which cost factors are relevant, and how to minimise risks.
 With this knowledge, you are well-equipped to find the ideal location for your business.
-The expertise of an estate agent can be crucial here to avoid costly mistakes, as this guide shows.
+The expertise of a real estate agent can be crucial in avoiding costly mistakes, as this guide shows.

-Die Analyse der Lage muss auf zwei Ebenen erfolgen: der Makro- und der Mikroebene.
+The analysis of location must occur on two levels: the macro and the micro.
 The macro location considers the region, city, or district.
-Here, factors such as economic development, demographic structure, and transport links play a role.
+Factors such as economic development, population structure, and transport connections are significant here.
 The micro location refers to the immediate surroundings of the property.
-Here, aspects such as visibility, proximity to customers, and the competitive situation are crucial.
-A detailed site analysis helps you identify the advantages and disadvantages of each location and make the best decision for your business.
+Aspects such as visibility, proximity to customers, and the competitive situation are crucial.
+A detailed site analysis helps you to identify the advantages and disadvantages of each location and to make the best decision for your business.

-A good infrastructure is essential for smooth business operations.
-This includes not only transport links such as motorways, public transport, and airports, but also digital infrastructure with fast internet and mobile network coverage.
-The supply of electricity, water, and sewage must also be guaranteed.
+Good infrastructure is essential for smooth business operations.
+This includes not only transport connections with motorways, public transport, and airports but also digital infrastructure with fast internet and mobile network coverage.
+The supply of electricity, water, and sewage must also be ensured.
 Inadequate infrastructure can lead to significant disruptions and additional costs.
-Therefore, ensure a comprehensive assessment of the infrastructure before purchasing a commercial property.
-For more information on the importance of infrastructure, you can also refer to our article on factors for land assessment.
+Therefore, ensure a comprehensive examination of the infrastructure before purchasing commercial property.
+You can also find information about the importance of infrastructure in our article on factors for property valuation.

-Analysing the competitive situation is crucial for assessing market potential.
+The analysis of the competitive situation is essential for assessing market potential.
 Ask yourself: Is there a high concentration of competitors nearby?
-How is the market share distributed?
+How are market shares distributed?
 What are the strengths and weaknesses of the competitors?
-A well-founded competitive analysis helps you determine your position in the market and adjust your competitive strategy accordingly.
-Also consider the provider advantages within commercial properties to identify potential barriers to market entry.
+A well-founded competition analysis helps you to determine your position in the market and adjust your competitive strategy accordingly.
+Also, consider the provider advantages within commercial objects to identify potential market entry barriers.

 Early Consultation with the Municipality

-Contact the municipality early to assess the feasibility of your project.
-A preliminary building inquiry provides early legal certainty.
-Address any outstanding questions with the building authority.
-Early engagement with the municipality can save you considerable time and money.
-Adhering to the development plan and the Building Code is crucial to understanding the potential and limitations for development.
+Contact the municipality early to check the viability of your project.
+An outline planning application gives you legal certainty at an early stage.
+Resolve any outstanding issues with the building authority.
+Getting the municipality involved early can save you a lot of time and money.
+The compliance with the development plan and the Building Code is crucial to understand the development potential and restrictions.

 Risk Minimisation through Development Plan Review

-Reviewing the development plan is a vital step in minimising risks when purchasing a commercial property.
-Ensure that your proposed construction project complies with the provisions of the development plan.
-Consult a professional if there are any uncertainties.
-A meticulous review of the development plan protects you from unpleasant surprises and unnecessary costs.
-The expertise of an estate agent is essential in this process.
+Reviewing the development plan is a crucial step in minimising risks when purchasing a commercial property.
+Ensure your planned construction project complies with the provisions of the development plan.
+If there are any uncertainties, consult an expert.
+A careful review of the development plan protects you from unpleasant surprises and unnecessary costs.
+The expertise of an estate agent is essential in this regard.

-Inspecting for contaminated sites is essential to avoid unpleasant surprises.
-Inquire about the previous use of the property.
+Checking for contaminated sites is essential to avoid unpleasant surprises.
+Enquire about the previous use of the property.
 Have soil samples taken and analysed.
-Check with the municipality’s environmental register.
-Contaminants can lead to significant remediation costs and restrict the use of the property.
-The investigation of previous use is crucial for identifying potential pollutants or ordnance, the removal of which will be the responsibility of the new owner.
+Obtain information from the municipality's contaminated land register.
+Contaminated sites can lead to significant remediation costs and restrict the use of the property.
+The investigation of previous use is crucial to identify potential pollutants or munitions for which the new owner is responsible for removing.

-The soil condition significantly influences construction costs.
-Is the ground capable of supporting your construction project?
-A soil survey provides information on the soil conditions.
-Poor soil can require complex and costly foundation measures.
-The condition of the soil is an important factor in property analysis, including the assessment of contamination.
+The condition of the soil significantly impacts construction costs.
+Is the ground stable enough for your building project?
+A ground investigation report provides insight into the soil conditions.
+Poor ground can necessitate complex and costly foundation measures.
+The soil condition is a key factor in property analysis, including the assessment of contaminated sites.

 Comprehensive Risk Assessment Before Purchase

-A comprehensive risk assessment is essential before purchasing a commercial property.
-This not only includes examining for contaminated sites and analysing soil conditions but also considering other potential risks such as flood danger or slope.
+A comprehensive risk assessment is crucial before purchasing a commercial property.
+This involves not only checking for contaminated sites and analysing soil conditions but also considering other potential risks such as flood risk or slope.
 A thorough risk assessment helps you realistically estimate the total project costs and avoid unexpected expenses.
-The calculation of land costs should take all potential risks into account.
+The calculation of property costs should take all potential risks into account.

-Good transport links are crucial for accessing your business.
-Is there a good connection to public transport?
+A good transport connection is crucial for your business's accessibility.
+Is there a good link to public transport?
 Is the site well connected to the motorway network?
-Are the access roads adequately sized?
+Are the access routes adequately sized?
 Poor transport links can lead to loss of revenue and employee dissatisfaction.

-Adequate parking spaces are an important factor for customer satisfaction and employee contentment.
+Adequate parking spaces are a vital factor for customer satisfaction and employee contentment.
 Are there enough parking spaces for customers and employees?
 Are the parking spaces chargeable?
 Are there disabled parking spaces available?
-An insufficient number of parking spaces can deter customers and diminish the attractiveness of the location.
-A thorough parking analysis, taking into account peak times and potential expansion needs, is thus essential.
+An insufficient number of parking spaces can deter customers and diminish the location's appeal.
+Therefore, a thorough parking analysis that considers peak times and potential expansion needs is essential.

 Infrastructure as a Competitive Advantage

-An optimal transport connection and sufficient parking options are not just a comfort factor, but a decisive competitive advantage.
-Companies with good accessibility are more attractive to customers and employees and can thus set themselves apart from the competition.
-Therefore, invest in good infrastructure and secure your success in the long term.
+Optimal transport connections and sufficient parking facilities are not just a comfort factor but a crucial competitive advantage.
+Businesses with good accessibility are more attractive to customers and employees and can thus stand out from the competition.
+Therefore, invest in good infrastructure to secure your long-term success.
 The checklist for commercial properties should include a detailed assessment of communication facilities and access and parking capacities.

-The purchase price is just one part of the total cost.
-Have the market value of the property assessed by an independent expert.
-Use your bargaining power.
-A purchase price that is too high can reduce your return.
-The early involvement of experts helps identify potential problems and control renovation costs.
+The purchase price is just one part of the total costs.
+Have the market value of the plot determined by an independent appraiser.
+Use your negotiation room.
+An excessively high purchase price can diminish your return.
+The early involvement of experts helps to identify potential problems and control renovation costs.

-Plan additional costs carefully.
-The property transfer tax varies depending on the federal state.
-Notary fees are legally regulated.
-The broker's commission is negotiable.
-Additional costs can quickly account for a significant portion of the total costs.
-Budgeting should not only include the purchase price but also additional costs such as notary fees, land register entry, and property transfer tax.
+Plan the additional costs carefully.
+The land transfer tax varies depending on the federal state.
+The notary costs are legally fixed.
+The estate agent’s commission is negotiable.
+Additional costs can quickly account for a substantial part of the total costs.
+Budgeting should not just include the purchase price, but also additional costs such as notary fees, land registry entry, and land transfer tax.

-Development costs can be substantial.
+The development costs can be significant.
 These include the connection to the public network (electricity, water, sewage) and road construction (construction of access roads).
-Development costs are often an underestimated factor that can significantly impact the total cost of the project.
-Therefore, a detailed cost analysis is essential.
+Development costs are often an underestimated factor that can significantly affect the overall costs of the project.
+A detailed cost analysis is therefore essential.
 The calculation of development costs should be carried out early to avoid financial surprises.

-Pay attention to the flexibility and reusability of the property for third parties.
+Consider the flexibility and suitability for third-party use of the property.
 Can the property be adapted to changing needs?
-Is the property also attractive to other industries?
-A flexible and reusable property provides long-term security.
-The evaluation of the property's suitability for future leasing, taking into account potential demand in the area, is crucial.
+Is the property of interest to other industries as well?
+A flexible and suitable property offers you long-term security.
+The assessment of a property's suitability for future leasing, taking into account potential demand in the region, is crucial.

 Regional Development: Growth Potential and Future Prospects

-Stay informed about regional development.
-How is economic growth in the area?
+Get informed about regional development.
+How is economic growth in the region?
 How is the population developing?
 Are there support programs for businesses in the region?
 Positive regional development offers you good future prospects.
-The consideration of long-term strategic directions is critical, as purchasing commercial sites is a long-term strategic decision.
+The consideration of long-term strategic alignments is crucial, as purchasing commercial land is a long-term strategic decision.

 The future security of a commercial property depends on various factors.
-In addition to flexibility and reusability, regional development and long-term perspectives also play an important role.
-A careful analysis of these factors will help you make an informed decision and secure your investment in the long term.
-The information regarding the purchase of property should also consider future developments.
+Besides flexibility and suitability for third-party use, regional development and long-term perspectives also play an important role.
+A careful analysis of these factors helps you make an informed decision and secure your investment in the long term.
+The information on property purchase should also consider future developments.

 The Importance of Careful Planning

 Careful planning is the key to success.
 Create a checklist with all the important criteria.
-Seek expert advice from brokers, surveyors, and solicitors.
+Seek expert advice from brokers, appraisers, and lawyers.
 Careful planning minimizes risks and maximizes your chances of success.
-Positioning yourself as a specialist with a broad network provides access to off-market properties and support in contract negotiations.
+Positioning as a specialist with a broad network provides access to off-market properties and support in contract negotiations.

 Location as a Competitive Advantage

-The right location can give you a crucial competitive edge.
+The right location can give you a crucial competitive advantage.
 A good location attracts customers.
 An attractive location makes it easier to recruit employees.
-Location is a crucial factor in the success of your business.
-Location-specific due diligence is vital to avoid costly mistakes in evaluating location factors.
+Location is a crucial factor for the success of your business.
+Location-specific due diligence is essential to avoid costly mistakes in assessing location factors.

-To ensure you don't forget anything when buying land, we've compiled a checklist for you:
+To ensure that you don't forget anything when buying land, we've put together a checklist for you:

 Infrastructure: Transport links, digital infrastructure, supply